 By the way, if you’re looking for a great tool to manage your every-increasing e-book library, I highly recommend Mendeley with its desktop and mobile apps support and full-text search indexing of PDFs.

 It’s a well known fact that staying up-to-date in our profession is central to our success.
 I like to keep things simple and let the computer do the heavy lifting, namely sorting through all the noise out there to find what really interests me.
 I use RSS feeds heavily in my favorite self-hosted feed reader Fever by Shaun Inman.
-This also combines well with many feed reader apps, most notably Ashes for iOS.
+This also combines well with many feed reader app.
+Unfortunately, Shaun has discontinued the product.
+It looks like Tiny Tiny RSS is a good alternative.

 Handy Dev Tools